Curriculum Vitae

 KEEP IT SLICK: Infiltrating Capitalism with The Yes Men,” 2008

-Pacific Northwest College of Art, Portland, OR and Carnegie Mellon’s Miller Gallery, Pittsburgh, PA
+Pacific Northwest College of Art, Portland, OR and Carnegie Mellon, Miller Institute for Contemporary Art, Pittsburgh, PA

 The first solo exhibition and survey of the internationally renowned culture-jamming group.
 Dubbed “the most prescient show of the year” by Paper City Magazine, “a timely acknowledgment of the work of […] two of the great social satirists of our time” by Art Papers, and selected as a Critic’s Pick on Artforum.
 Accompanied by a full-color publication, The Yes Men Activity Bookan educational guide, a workshop, and a film screening.